 These labs will be worked on in groups of three or four.
 You will need to work on them outside of class to complete them.
-Although every student must turn in their own lab assignment, you will be graded as a group on the assignment.
+Each student must turn in their own lab assignment covering the entire lab.
+However, the work you submit is not for your grade but for your lab group's grade.
+All submitted labs will be used to determine the grade for the group on the assignment.
 No late lab assignments will be accepted.
 Each Lab will be graded out of 100 points.

 At least 3 days prior to the lab due date, we will have a lab check-in day.
 A rough draft of the lab must be submitted before midnight on the evening immediately preceding the Lab Check-In.
+Each lab group need only submit a single copy of the rough draft.
+I will be checking that everyone was involved in the rough draft on your discussion board.
 The rough draft will be worth 10 points and will be graded solely based upon attempting all parts of the exam and asking meaningful questions about those parts you do not know how to do up to that point.

 In addition, each Lab will have a Lab discussion worth 10 points where you will document your interactions with your group.
 This discussion will be graded both for the work you share with the group and for your responses to the posts of other group members.
-You are more than welcome (and even encouraged) to interact with your group in other ways; however, you need to make sure to document this interaction on your discussion board.
-This documentation needs to show what interactions are happening in your group.
-Bad example: "we met in zoom today and did the lab" Good example: attach a transcript of the meeting.

 Labs will represent 10% of your grade.
-Your lowest aggregate lab score will be dropped.
+Your lowest aggregate (sum of rough draft, discussion and final draft) lab score will be dropped.